haonanzhangdev/Haonan-Website/README.md

 ## Thanks
-If you like this template don't forget give it a ⭐ and also share it with me [here](mailto:conanzahn@gmail.com).
+If you like this website don't forget give it a ⭐ and also feel free to share feedback with me [here](mailto:conanzahn@gmail.com).

+If you would like to communicate web development skills with me, feel free to contact me in Wechat: Zahnisme